FarizHadi/RentalCar/capstone_project_1/readme.md

 **Customers**

-1. **Real All Cars**, RentalMobilKu provides an experience for customers to comfortably see all available cars.
+1. **Read All Cars**, RentalMobilKu provides an experience for customers to comfortably see all available cars.
 2. **Booking Car**, RentalMobilKu offers a way for customers to choose car and reserve them.

 ## Installation